blakadder/zigbee/_zigbee/Sonoff_ZBBridge.md

 16:31:14 ZIG: No zigbee devices data in Flash
 ```

-Depending on your intended usage, setup the ZBBridge:
+Follow further instructions depending on your chosen method.

-## For Zigbee2Tasmota)
+## For Zigbee2Tasmota
 You can start pairing Zigbee devices with `ZbPermitJoin 1` command.

 Read [Zigbee](http://tasmota.github.io/docs/Zigbee) documentation for complete guide to pairing and managing your devices.